Irik1/irik-openapi-playground/README.md

 To add a new API to the documentation hub:

-1. Create a new folder in the `data/` directory (e.g., `data/new-api/`)
+1. Upload your `openapi.yaml` file to your S3 bucket under the `openapi/` prefix
-2. Add your `openapi.yaml` file to that folder
+2. Organize it in a folder structure like: `openapi/{api-name}/openapi.yaml`
 3. **That's it!** The system will automatically:
-   - Discover the new API folder
+   - Discover the new API from S3
    - Load the OpenAPI specification
-   - Create documentation routes (`/api-docs/new-api`)
+   - Create documentation routes (`/api-docs/{api-name}`)
-   - Create raw spec endpoints (`/api/new-api/openapi.yaml`)
+   - Create raw spec endpoints (`/api/{api-name}/openapi.yaml`)
    - Add it to the landing page
    - Include it in the navigation panel

-The system is now fully dynamic and will work with any number of APIs without code changes!
+The system is now fully dynamic and will work with any number of APIs stored in S3 without code changes!

 ## Architecture